Mi5sssss/Mi5sssss.GitHub.io_old/about.md

 **Steady-State Memristor Crossbar Array (MCA) Circuit Simulation:**

 1. Exploited the structural regularity of MCAs to develop a specially-crafted preconditioner;
-2. Designed the process of inverse and application to vectors that can be eciently evaluated by Kronecker product and block matrix inversion formula;
+2. Designed the process of inverse and application to vectors that can be effciently evaluated by Kronecker product and block matrix inversion formula;
-3. Experimentalized the numerical test of the specic band matrices;
+3. Experimentalized the numerical test of the specific band matrices;
 4. Obtain a Fund of 10,000 CHY and won the third prize of 2021 School of Microelectronics Innovation Competition.

 **Surrogate Modeling of Electro-Thermal Simulation:**